slin96/master-thesis/related-work/tracking-meta/README.md

 # Automatically Tracking Metadata and Provenance of Machine Learning Experiments

+### Abstract
+- lightweight system to extract, store and manage metadata and provenance information
+- as basis for comparability and repeatability:
+    - track lineage of artifacts
+    - automatically extract metadata (e.g. datasets, models, predictions, evaluations and training runs)

+### Architecture
+- experiment metadata is stored in document database
+- bigger files (e.g. serialized data/weights) stored in a distributed filesystem
+- clients communicate via REST API

+### Data Model
+- major challenge: trade-off between generality and interpretability of the schema
 - Schema Design [1]
     - declarability: store metadata of artifacts but not code that produces them -> authors advice: use git
-    - immutability: metadata entries are only written once
+    - immutability: metadata entries are only written once -> ruling out consistency problems
-        - *TrainingRun* only mutable entity
+- Entities
     - **Datset-Metadata**
         - stores metadata for dataset
         - stores fields like name and version